 Both are viable solutions.
 And to offer anything, you must first fully understand what you’re empowered to change.

 It’s all about collaborating to find joint value here.
-Still, if you offer something you’re not authorized to provide, you only risk damaging credibility, trust and rapport – the critical ingredients for complex B2B purchases.
+Still, if you offer something you’re not authorized to provide, you only risk damaging credibility, trust and rapport –

 3: Make a Trade